conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 ### In Delegated Mode

 Authorization (ACLs) is handled by the backing Kafka cluster.

 Any calls to the Kafka ACLs API made on Gateway will be forwarded to the backing Kafka cluster.

-> **Note:** When using Kafka 4.0, the following ACLs are no longer supported:
-> - LeaderAndIsr
-> - StopReplica
-> - UpdateMetadata
-> - ControlledShutdown
->
-> If you are using these ACLs in your Gateway configuration, you will need to update your security policies accordingly.

 ### In Non-Delegated Mode